PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 ^^^^^^^^^^^^^^^^^^^^
 Some parameters of Components can be modulable, meaning they can be modified by another Component (specifically, a `ModulatorySignal <ModulatorySignal>` belonging to a `ModulatoryMechanism <ModulatoryMechanism>`).
-If the parameter of a `Mechanism` or a `Projection` is modulable, it is assigned a `ParameterPort` -- this is a Component that belongs to the Mechanism or Projection and can receive a Projection from a ModulatorySignal, allowing another component to modulate the value of the parameter.
+If the parameter of a `Mechanism <Mechanism>` or a `Projection <Projection>` is modulable, it is assigned a `ParameterPort` -- this is a Component that belongs to the Mechanism or Projection and can receive a Projection from a ModulatorySignal, allowing another component to modulate the value of the parameter.
 ParameterPorts are created for every modulable parameter of a Mechanism or of its `function <Mechanism_Base.function>`, and similarly for Projections.
 These determine the value of the parameter that is actually used when the Component is executed, which may be different than the base value returned by accessing the parameter directly (as in the examples above); see `ModulatorySignal_Modulation` for a more complete description of modulation.
 The current *modulated* value of a parameter can be accessed from the `value
 <ParameterPort.value>` of the corresponding ParameterPort.
 For instance, the print statement in the example above
 used ``task.parameter_ports[GAIN].value`` to report the modulated value of the `gain <Logistic.gain>` parameter of the ``task`` Mechanism's `Logistic` function when the simulation was run.
 For convenience, it is also possible to